 = Your living strategy for the coming months and year.

-The Lab will intervene with your leadership and its relationships with the organisation, your customer base, investors and other stakeholders.
+The Lab will update your leadership with its relationships to the organisation, your customer base, investors and other stakeholders.
 Hence we take time with you to prepare the setting, timing, budget, your most important questions at this stage, who will be the person(s) in your organisation to lead this from inside and any other important aspect.
 We will meet with the people that are the ultimate decision makers for the level of strategy we will explore and agree all fundamentals.

 Once the leadership team comes together, the first common step is to hear from every one how they come into this team at this time.
 What are the drivers for each in the team to make this common venture happen?
-We listen to your stories and point to the common ground from which you work, and the variations from it that come through the various inputs from the team.
+We listen to your stories and point to the common ground from which you work, and notice the variations from it that come through the various inputs from the team as potentials for differentiation.

 The series of stakeholder exchanges led to identifying the relationships between and behind various groups and contexts.
 The system behind the apparent system has become visible.